kin-labs/rewards-engine/Kin-Rewards-Engine/Kin-Rewards-Engine.md

 contributed an exchange of goods and services to the economy.
 Such behavior will be referred to as self-voting.

-Note that even when such an scheme is attempted, it may not be an "attack" on the system because (1) nobody in the ecosystem is harmed by this behavior, and (2) there is no theoretical return on such scheme, beyond aversion of loss.
+Note that even when such a scheme is attempted, it may not be an "attack" on the system because (1) nobody in the ecosystem is harmed by this behavior, and (2) there is no theoretical return on such scheme, beyond aversion of loss.
 Note that each reward payout event is an inflationary event, in the sense that